-I'm always engaged in ongoing exploration and study of what allows us to heal, grow and feel more alive.
+I'm always engaged in ongoing exploration and study of what allows us to heal, evolve, and feel more alive.
 I firmly believe in the human potential to change and grow.
 Our ability to gain awareness and understand, to take risks and stretch our limits, and to connect to ourselves and others to give and receive love, is all we need to evolve and become more authentic versions of ourselves.
 This does not mean achieving happiness without pain, but rather to be able to feel the pain of life in a way that allows more space to feel the joy that is available in life.
 It's up to us to be abe to feel more joy...if we allow ourselves to feel IT ALL.

 My determination in growing as a person and as a professional has led me through a variety of paths.
 I graduated in clinical psychology at the Universidad Complutense de Madrid where I specialized in sexuality and adolescence.
 Throughout my college years, I studied abroad in Tilburg, The Netherlands, as well as in Bloomington, IL, Chicago, IL, and Albany, NY, in the USA.
-I completed my doctorate in psychology at the State University of New York in Albany, specializing in family-systems therapy, the therapeutic alliance, attachment, adolescence, and trauma.
+I completed my doctorate in counseling psychology at the State University of New York at Albany, specializing in family-systems therapy, the therapeutic alliance, attachment, adolescence, and trauma.
 My research led me to study and work at the Unidad de Investigación en Intervención y Cuidado Familiar at the Universidad de A Coruña, in Spain, where I learned the clinical and empirical foundations of a strong therapeutic alliance, a crucial element in the outcome of therapy.
-All of this in the context of the systems we are part of, including our family, our culture, our race/ethnicity, our gender and sexuality, our religion, our diverse capacities, our community, and society.
+All of this in the context of the systems we are part of, including our family, our culture, our race/ethnicity, our gender and sexuality, our religion, our diverse capacities, our community, and society as a whole.

 If you are looking for a change in your experience of life and you are interested in a therapeutic process where all parts of you are allowed, where you can take risks, where you can feel, say, and explore everything you need with unconditional support, contact me.